 Is Medicare Part D mandatory?

-Medicare coverage is not mandatory.
-However, you must be careful about your Medicare enrollment decisions and your timing, because Medicare may apply a Part D Late Enrollment Penalty (LEP) to your premium if you wait too long to enroll in Part A, B or D after you first become eligible.
+Medicare Part D coverage is not mandatory.
+Medicare Parts A and B are not mandatory, either.
+However, you must be careful about your Medicare enrollment decisions and your timing, because Medicare may apply Late Enrollment Penalties (LEPs) to your premiums if you wait too long to enroll in Part A, B or D after you first become eligible.
 For example:

 - Part A (hospital coverage): Many people automatically qualify for premium-free Medicare Part A coverage, but not everyone.
 If you don’t qualify, and don’t enroll when you first become eligible, you could be subject to the Part A LEP, which is added to your Medicare Part A premium.